How Meeting Briefing Generator Delivers Pre-Call Intel

 Can I customize the briefing format?+

 Yes.
 The Writer agent system prompt controls the briefing structure and tone.
 The Notion template is fully customizable — add or remove sections, change the layout, adjust the level of detail per section.
+Review the error handling matrix in the bundle — it documents the recovery path for each failure mode.

 How much does each briefing cost to generate?+